The US Forest Service has canceled oil company Carbon California’s applications to drill and frack in the Los Padres National Forest.

 “The chemicals from oil and gas drilling and fracking get into the ecosystem and can get into both groundwater and surface water,” Lisa Belenky said.

-Carbon California did not respond to KCBX’s request for comment in time.
+Carbon California did not respond to KCBX’s request for comment in time for publication.